Serosurveillance of COVID-19 in Ireland

 All specimens are stored for the time period necessary to complete the testing and are discarded as per the IBTS and NVRL protocols.

 - IBTS samples: These are sourced from three fixed site IBTS blood donation clinics in Ireland, two of which are in Dublin and one in Cork.
 Sequential sampling of blood donors aged 20-79 takes place until a target of 500 valid specimens is reached per sample week.
 From October 2021 to March 2022, samples were collected weekly; after 13 March 2022 samples have been collected fortnightly.
+As of June 2024, the frequency of sample collection for SARS-CoV-2 testing will be reduced to twice per year.

 Four structural proteins are encoded by the SARS-CoV-2 genome, including the spike (S), envelope (E), membrane (M), and nucleocapsid (N) proteins.
 Selected specimens are first screened using the Abbott SARS-CoV-2 IgG II Quantitative Assay, which detects antibodies to SARS-CoV-2 spike protein (S).